Skekdog/Skekdog/README.md

-- Mostly working on Roblox games and plugins now
+- Solo developer, mostly working on Roblox games and plugins now
 - Also familiar (and experimenting) with other programming contexts